unocoinblockchain/unocoin/README.md

 # What is UNO?
-unocoin is a Blockchain using the highly-secure and power-efficient NIST5 algorithm.
+Unocoin is a Blockchain using the highly-secure and power-efficient NIST5 algorithm.
 Combining limited Proof-of-Work, unocoin coin (unocoin) is unique in its distribution.

 <a name="specifications"></a>
 ## Technical Specifications